4quarenta/cordova-plugin-pangleads/README.md

 ## Usage

-### 1. Create Ad Unit ID for your banner and interstitial.
+### 1. Create Ad Unit ID for your banner, app open and interstitial.

 Go to the [Pangle](https://www.pangleglobal.com/) and add your app (if you haven't done so already), once your app is added to your Pangle account, create a new ad unit for it.